-Directive 96/62/EC: the Air Quality Framework Directive; Directive 99/30/EC: the First Air Quality Daughter Directive; Directive 2000/69/EC - the Second Air Quality Daughter Directive; Directive 2002/3/EC - the Third Air Quality Daughter Directive; Directive 2004/107/EC- the Fourth Daughter Directive 96/62/EC: sets the framework for how EU Member States must monitor and report ambient levels of air pollutants.
-The UK has been divided into zones and agglomerations within which the pollutants will be monitored.
-99/30/EC: sets ambient air limit values for nitrogen dioxide and oxides of nitrogen, sulphur dioxide, lead and particulate matter.
-2000/69/EC: ambient air limit values for benzene and carbon monoxide.
-2002/3/EC: seeks to establish long-term objectives, target values, an alert threshold and an information threshold for concentrations of ozone in ambient air.
-2004/107/E These Directives have been transposed into legislation and implemented in England by the Air Quality Limit Values Regulations 2003.
+Directive 96/62/EC: the Air Quality Framework Directive; Directive 99/30/EC: the First Air Quality Daughter Directive; Directive 2000/69/EC - the Second Air Quality Daughter Directive; Directive 2002/3/EC - the Third Air Quality Daughter Directive; Directive 2004/107/EC- the Fourth Daughter Directive

+- 96/62/EC: sets the framework for how EU Member States must monitor and report ambient levels of air pollutants.
+The UK has been divided into zones and agglomerations within which the pollutants will be monitored. - 99/30/EC: sets ambient air limit values for nitrogen dioxide and oxides of nitrogen, sulphur dioxide, lead and particulate matter. - 2000/69/EC: ambient air limit values for benzene and carbon monoxide. - 2002/3/EC: seeks to establish long-term objectives, target values, an alert threshold and an information threshold for concentrations of ozone in ambient air. - 2004/107/EC: sets health-based limits on polycyclic aromatic hyrdrocarbons, cadmium, arsenic, nickel and mercury, for which there is a requirement to reduce exposure to as low as reasonably achievable.

+These Directives have been transposed into legislation and implemented in England by the Air Quality Limit Values Regulations 2003.
 SI 2003 No. 2121.
-Regulation 14 extends powers, under section 85(5) of the Environment Act 1995, for the Secretary of State to give directions to LAs for the implementation of these Directives Objectives, Targets & Indicators LAs have a central role through their duties to work towards meeting the national air quality objectives, which are similar or, in some cases, more stringent than the EU limit values (see paragraph 1B.6) but other organisations - such as the Highways Agency and the Environment Agency - will also be involved.
+Regulation 14 extends powers, under section 85(5) of the Environment Act 1995, for the Secretary of State to give directions to LAs for the implementation of these Directives

+Objectives , LAs have a central role through their duties to work towards meeting the national air quality objectives, which are Targets & similar or, in some cases, more stringent than the EU limit values (see paragraph 1B.6) but other organisations - such Indicators as the Highways Agency and the Environment Agency - will also be involved.
 Indicators include the number of Air Quality Management Areas, and water quality.